-Dr. Sun is an Associate Professor in Physical Education at the University of South
+Dr. Sun is a Professor in Physical Education at the University of South Florida.
+She

-Florida.
-She received her master’s in Education from Shanghai University of Sports
+received her master’s in Education from Shanghai University of Sports in 2001.
+Her

-in 2001.
-Her doctoral degree in Kinesiology was earned at University of Maryland—College
+doctoral degree in Kinesiology was earned at University of Maryland—College Park while

-Park while working as the coordinator of the Curriculum and Instruction Laboratory.
+working as the coordinator of the Curriculum and Instruction Laboratory.
+She joined

 Dr. Sun's research is focused on the interactive effect of situational and self-initiated motivation in physical activity settings.
 She studies motivational sources for children and adolescents and their impact on children and adolescents' physical activity behaviors.
 Dr. Sun's research also includes children/adolescent physical activity program design and evaluation as related to the physical, cognitive, and motivational domains.